Navapol2001/BandProtocolAssignment/Problem_1_Boss_Baby_Revenge/README.md

 ## Solution Approach

+1. Validate the string, which must contain only the characters 'S' and 'R', and its length must be less than 1,000,000 characters.
-1. Check if the first character is 'R'.
+2. Check if the first character is 'R'.
 If so, return "Bad boy" immediately.
-2. Iterate through the string, counting 'S' and 'R' occurrences.
+3. Iterate through the string, counting 'S' and 'R' occurrences.
-3. Compare the counts:
+4. Compare the counts:
     - If revenge count >= shot count, return "Good boy"
     - Otherwise, return "Bad boy"